 Third, once you have dealt honestly with your addiction, complete with accountability, then you can work on your marriage.
 Recovery cannot occur alone.
-Scripture tells us, “Iron sharpen iron, and one man sharpens another.”
+Scripture tells us, “Iron sharpens iron, and one man sharpens another.”
 (Proverbs 27:17) Marriages need support as well.
 A marriage cannot survive ongoing violations of trust.
-Recovery cannot occur when there is incredible chaos, deception and destruction occurring in your home.
+Recovery cannot occur when there is incredible chaos, deception, and destruction occurring in your home.

 Fourth, there must be fearless truth-telling in all matters.
-Wherever there is addiction—and our homes are plagued with everyday addictions—there is deception, excuse-making, rationalizing and other forms of unhealthy communication.
-Addiction breeds bondage, idolatry and “crazymaking.”
+Wherever there is an addiction—and our homes are plagued with everyday addictions—there is deception, excuse-making, rationalizing, and other forms of unhealthy communication.
+Addiction breeds bondage, idolatry, and “crazymaking.”
 Any recovery process is replete with full transparency and accountability.

-Finally, after you have fully faced the severity of your addiction, and taken steps toward healing, then marriage counseling is helpful to learn effective communication and conflict resolution skills.
+Finally, marriage counseling can be helpful to learn effective communication and conflict resolution skills.
 Addiction impacts everyone in the family.
 Both mates need to heal from the years of betrayal and develop strategies for keeping your home free from pornography in the future.
 Understand that it will take time for trust to be rebuilt, and both the addict and mate will need their own counseling to recover from your addiction and unhealthy patterns of communication.

 Has pornography been an issue in your marriage?
 Would you like to heal beyond deception and create a place for rigorous honesty?
 If you would like help, we are here for you.
 Please send responses to me at firstname.lastname@example.org and also read more about The Marriage Recovery Center on our website and learn about our Personal and Marriage Intensives.